 Existing land use information was evaluated for the HSR Build Alternatives.
-The predominant existing land uses for all the HSR Build Alternatives consist of vacant/dry farm (approximately 71 to 72 percent), and agriculture/irrigated farm (approximately 11 to 12 percent).
+The predominant existing land uses for all the HSR Build Alternatives consist of vacant/dry farm (approximately 74 to 75 percent), and agriculture/irrigated farm (approximately 8 to 9 percent).

 Table 3 shows the water usage factors applied to the alignment alternatives.
-The total existing annual water usage rates for Alternatives 1, 2, 3, and 5 were calculated to be approximately 3,037.4 acrefeet per year, 3,193.9 acre-feet/year, 3,187.9 acre-feet/year, and 3,044.4 acre-feet/year, respectively.
+The total existing annual water usage rates for Alternatives 1, 2, 3, 5, the CCNM Design Option, and the Refined CCNM Design Option were calculated to be approximately 3,037.4 acre-feet per year, 3,193.9 acre-feet/year, 3,187.9 acre-feet/year, and 3,044.4 acre-feet/year, respectively.